 Kalenskii, Vladimir Dionisievich

-In 1954, Kalenskii was awarded an Honorable Mention at the All-Union Competition for Graphic and Applied Arts.
+In 1954, Vladimir Kalenskii was awarded an Honorable Mention at the All-Union Competition for Graphic and Applied Arts.
 In 1957, the year he became a member of the Artists' Union, he began to professionally exhibit work.
 From 1957 to 1978, he participated in a number of exhibitions of Soviet art aboard.
 In 1987, he won a commission to create a stained glass window for the Moscow metro station Tsevtnoi bul'var.
-In 1989, Kalenskii was awarded the title of Honored Artist of the Russian Soviet Federative Socialist Republic.
+In 1989, he was awarded the title of Honored Artist of the Russian Soviet Federative Socialist Republic.